Upgrading Your Mailbox: A Homeowner’s Guide

 Even with the best care, mailboxes can experience wear and tear.
 Here’s how to address common issues:

-• Loose or Damaged Posts: For post-mount mailboxes, inspect the post for stability.
-If the post becomes loose or significantly weathered, it may need to be reinforced or replaced to ensure the mailbox remains securely upright.
+- Loose or Damaged Posts: For post-mount mailboxes, inspect the post for stability.
+If the post becomes loose or significantly weathered, reinforce or replace it to keep the mailbox securely upright.

 Elevate Your Entryway with a Mailbox Makeover